ilCleme/payum-tinkl/README.md

 ```

 ## Test
-To run the package test you need to install the dev requirements (test tools) and run phpunit from the package folder
+To run the package test you need to install the dev requirements (test tools).
+Use this composer alias or run phpunit from test folder.
 ```
 composer test
 ```